 The survey commenced on the Resource Area to characterize the known silver-lead-zinc mineralization therein, which hosts the NI 43-101 resource.
 A higher line density was implemented over the Resource Area, allowing higher resolution of geophysical data and geological information to be obtained.
 Following interpretation and review of the geophysical data, in combination with the Company's extensive geochemical database and geological mapping, new drill targets were prioritized for testing.
-The geophysical response over the Resource Area was an important factor in creating targets for the 2021 underground drill program.
+The geophysical response over the Resource Area was an important factor in creating targets for both the 2021 and 2022 drill programs.
 Following on from the Resource Area, the survey expanded to cover many of the targets already highlighted by previous GR Silver exploration campaigns within the San Marcial concessions, such as: Guacamayo and Limoncillos to the south, and Faisanes, Mariposa, Nava, Micuines and Chachalaca in the west and northwest (Figure 5).

 Following the acquisition of the adjacent La Trinidad concession at the end of March (see News Release dated April 1, 2021), the Company extended the San Marcial ground geophysical program to the northwest to include the portion of the La Trinidad concession designated the GAP Area, between the San Marcial and Plomosas Properties (Figure 5).
 The survey was also extended into the Plomosas Properties, to the south of the San Juan Area.
-The ground geophysical program extension provided important structural and lithological modeling for the continuity of mineralization linking the San Juan, GAP and San Marcial areas.
-The GAP Area is another key target being tested by the Company's current drill program.
+The ground geophysical program extension provided important structural and lithological modeling for the continuity of mineralization linking the Plomosas Mine and San Marcial areas.